 In a widely-publicized incident, Winfield was arrested in Toronto in 1983 for killing a seagull in the outfield with a warm-up throw, but was later exonerated as it was clearly an accident.
-He missed the entire 1989 season due to injury, then rebounded with a productive 1990, winning the AL Comeback Player of the Year Award for the California Angels after a trade for Mike Witt on May 11.
-DHing for the Toronto Blue Jays in 1992 he became the oldest player to drive in over 100 runs in a season, then avenged his 1981 World Series performance by providing some key hits in Toronto's triumph over the Atlanta Braves in the World Series.
+He missed the entire 1989 season due to injury, then rebounded with a productive 1990, winning the AL Comeback Player of the Year Award for the California Angels after a trade for Mike Witt on May 11th.
+DHing for the Toronto Blue Jays in 1992 he became the oldest player to drive in over 100 runs in a season, then avenged his 1981 World Series performance by providing key hits in Toronto's triumph over the Atlanta Braves in the World Series.

-After the 1992 season, Winfield left Toronto for the Minnesota Twins in a bid to collect his 3000th hit and finish his career in front of his hometown fans.
+After the 1992 season, Winfield left Toronto for the Minnesota Twins in a bid to collect his 3,000th hit and finish his career in front of his hometown fans.
 He reached the first goal late in 1993, and was still a productive hitter when the strike cut short the 1994 season.
-With the Twins going nowhere, the 43-year old DH signed with the Cleveland Indians for a final shot at the post-season in 1995, but only hit .191 with no power in 46 games; he was left off the postseason roster in favor of Ruben Amaro Jr. and retired.
+With the Twins going nowhere, the 43-year old DH signed with the Cleveland Indians for a final shot at the postseason in 1995, but only hit .191 with no power in 46 games; he was left off the postseason roster in favor of Ruben Amaro Jr. and retired.

 In retirement, he worked in the front office of the San Diego Padres, holding the title of Executive Vice-President and senior adviser, and as a spring training instructor.
 In December of 2013, he joined the staff of the Major League Baseball Players Association as deputy to new executive director Tony Clark.